The sequel to my first book

 Casandra went still her mouth dropping open as she weighed the implications if Cara was right, “That would mean the demon lord is not far away if not already in this world.”

-Cara nodded gravely, “The fact the bear attacked you also means you are going to have to be more careful in future.
-Also, Emeldra, Matra, and the others must be warned as well.”
+Cara nodded gravely, “The fact the bear attacked you means if I’m right, you are going to have to be more careful in future.
+Also, we must warn Emeldra, Matra, and the others just in case as well.”

 “Let’s teach you how to communicate telepathically,” Cara suddenly said.

-A while later Casandra scowled in frustration trying to concentrate and do what Cara told her, “ It’s no use I ‘ll never get it,” she said exasperated.
+Casandra scowled in frustration trying to concentrate, as Cara explained for the forth time how to communicate telepathically, “ It’s no use I ‘ll never get the hang of it,” she said exasperated.

 Casandra stomped her foot, “Oh, this is impossible.”